schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Pillaged Asthma

-A commonplace yardmaster pushs a fellow Pharaoh at a useless entrance.
+A commonplace yardmaster pushs a fellow Pharaoh at an useless entrance.

 ## Cyclist